DioNanos/nexuscli/README.md

 ## Overview

-NexusCLI è un cockpit AI leggero (Termux-first) per orchestrare Claude Code, Codex CLI e Gemini CLI da web/terminal, con interruzione live e ripresa nativa delle sessioni.
+NexusCLI is a lightweight AI cockpit (Termux-first) to orchestrate Claude Code, Codex CLI, and Gemini CLI from the web/terminal, with live interrupt and native session resume.

 ---